pa11y/pa11y/README.md

     -c, --config <path>        a JSON config file
-    -p, --port <port>          the port to run PhantomJS on -t, --timeout <ms>         the timeout in milliseconds -d, --debug                output debug messages
+    -p, --port <port>          the port to run PhantomJS on -t, --timeout <ms>         the timeout in milliseconds -w, --wait <ms>            the time to wait before running tests in milliseconds -d, --debug                output debug messages
     -H, --htmlcs <url/path>    the URL or path to source HTML_CodeSniffer from
 ```